UltraMessaging/um_troubleshoot/README.md

 5,000 messages.
 However, remember that the "lbmmsrc" program splits that message count across the number of topics it is sending - two in this case.
-And the "lbmrcv" program only subscribes to one.
+And the "lbmrcv" program only subscribes to one of the two topics.
 So it will only be delivered half of them.
-So it should have seen 7500 messages.
+"lbmrcv" should have seen 7500 messages.
 Where did the other 53 messages go?
-And why didn't UM deliver [LBM_MSG_UNRECOVERABLE_LOSS](https://ultramessaging.github.io/currdoc/doc/API/lbm_8h.html#a88920e0a4188081f9a14fc8f76c18578) events for them?
+And why didn't UM deliver [LBM_MSG_UNRECOVERABLE_LOSS](https://ultramessaging.github.io/currdoc/doc/API/lbm_8h.html#a88920e0a4188081f9a14fc8f76c18578) events for the missing messages?

 Let's look at the other subscriber's log file, "lbmwrcv.log".
-Note that we need the "-v" option to see the BOS and EOS events, but this also prints each recevied message.
+Note that we need the "-v" option to see the BOS and EOS events, but this also prints each received message.
 So let's filter out the stats and the individual message lines.
 ````
 $ egrep -av "msgs/sec\.| bytes$" lbmwrcv.log